Alternate Names: Calcined Rutile, Light Rutile, Rutile Ceramic

 |If this formula is not unified correctly please contact us.|

-This is a much lighter color than raw rutile (because it is calcined).
+This is a much lighter color than raw granular rutile (because it is ground to minus 325 mesh and calcined).
 It is the recommended type for use in ceramic glazes since it will not produce gases of decomposition.
 See Rutile topic for much more information.